 California’s State Parks help visitors connect with the state’s natural beauty and history.
-With 280 parks in every region of the state, you can encounter anything from lakes to oceans and deserts to redwood forests.
-We’ve highlighted the best California state parks below based on those we’ve experienced ourselves and those that are at the very top of our list of places to visit next.
+With 280 parks in the state, you can encounter anything from lakes to oceans and deserts to redwood forests.
+Read on for the best California state parks that we’ve experienced and those that are at the very top of our list of places to visit next.

-So, whether you’re looking for a hike and a picnic, an amazing camping spot, or want to try something new like gold panning, you’ll find endless activities and photo opportunities in our list of the top California state parks below.
+Whether you’re looking for a hike, a picnic, an amazing camping spot, or a unique activity like gold panning, you’ll find endless options in the list of California state parks below.

 The Golden State has no shortage of spectacular landscapes and awesome outdoor experiences the whole family will love.

 We’ve chosen the top 33 California state parks with family-friendly experiences in mind, and honestly, the list keeps growing.
 Whether you’re looking for somewhere to go near home or a unique weekend getaway, consider one of these special places for your next escape.

 In this article, the best California state parks are grouped by California region as follows: North Coast, the Shasta Cascades, Gold Country, Sacramento Valley, Wine Country, the San Francisco Bay Area, Sierra Nevada, Central Coast, San Joaquin Valley, the Desert, and Southern California.
 Use the map shown here to find the ones that are closest to home!

 Let us know if we’ve missed your favorite California state park in the comments below!

 BEST CALIFORNIA STATE PARKS ALONG THE NORTH COAST